• About

 Website | 5460 Koloa Rd A201, Koloa, HI 96756

 The best goes first in this guide because if you only visit one restaurant on Kauai, it should be Break + Feast!
-They might be more well-known for their brunch, but I highly recommend making a dinner reservation here too.
+They are well-known for their brunch, but I got to visit when they ran dinner service (which is sadly no more).

-What you’ll find here is a flavorful, island-inspired menu with their own elevated twists.
+Here, you’ll find find a flavorful, island-inspired menu with their own elevated twists for brunch and lunch.
 The food here is unique and that’s exactly what I was looking for amongst the weeds.

-To start: get the crispy pork belly tinono!
-This is a Filipino dish filled with chunks of extra crispy pork belly, fresh tomatoes, onions, and roasted garlic, all tossed in a chili vinaigrette.
-This dish is umami to the max and well balanced both in texture and flavor.
-If you love acid-forward dishes, you’ll love this.
-It’s probably the best thing I’ve eaten on the whole island of Kauai!
+• Crispy pork belly tinono – a Filipino dish filled with chunks of extra crispy pork belly, fresh tomatoes, onions, and roasted garlic, all tossed in a chili vinaigrette.
+This dish was umami to the max and one of the best things I ate on Kauai!

-Another must-get is the Beef Tomato Short Rib – their take on a classic Hawaiian fusion dish.
-A generous portion of short rib is piled on top of a whole grilled tomato, topped with crispy fried onions, and served in a pool of rich jus.
-The acidity from the tomato helps cut the richness of the short rib.
-Get a side of rice to soak up all the savory jus!
-This is just pure heaven.
+• Beef Tomato Short Rib – a take on a classic Hawaiian fusion dish with short rib piled on top of a whole grilled tomato, topped with crispy fried onions, and served in a pool of rich jus.

 No matter what you order from Break + Feast, I cannot imagine you can go wrong here.
-Next visit, I will be checking out their brunch offerings (and making another dinner reservation too!).
+Next visit, I will be checking out their brunch and lunch offerings.

 The Musubi Truck